grygy/pv217-microservices-materials/05/README.md

 ### 4. Implement integration tests for `PassengerResource`

 Go to `PassengerResourceIT` and implement the todo's.
-There is one test already implemented, use it as an example.
-In this test you don't need to mock anything, you will test the whole system.
+One test has already been implemented; use it as an example.
+In this test, you don't need to mock anything; you will test the whole system.

 ### 5. Verify if everything is working

-Run the following command in the root of the project:
+Run the following command at the root of the project:

 ```bash
 mvn verify -DskipITs=false
 ```

-If everything is working, all tests should pass and you are ready to submit the solution.
+If everything is working, all tests should pass, and you are ready to submit the solution.

 ### X. Submit the solution